 We find that students benefit most from our summer associate program after completing two years of law school.
 As a result, our recruiting efforts for our summer program focus on 2L candidates.
-In certain limited circumstances, however, we may hire exceptional 1L or 3L candidates.
+In certain limited circumstances, however, we may hire exceptional 1L or 3L candidates (for example, see below for our participation in the 1L LCLD Scholars Program).

 The most successful candidates for a summer associate position at our firm are well-rounded, independent thinkers with a demonstrated record of achievement who also have interesting life and work experiences and excellent interpersonal skills.
 Strong summer associate candidates will have a well-articulated interest in the firm, the practice areas and the specific office to which they apply.